Interview with Rabbi Tuly at Kingdom Connection Part 2

 Dear children, let us not love with words or speech but with actions and in truth. – 1 John 3:18

 Our media here in the United States is not reporting on the daily attacks the Jews are facing in Israel each and every day.
-The people in Israel know they must be engaged and ready to deal with terrorism day in and day out.
+The people in Israel know they must be engaged and ready to deal with enemy attacks day in and day out.
 As you walk through their towns, passing by schools and playgrounds, everywhere you go, you see bomb shelters.
 From the youngest of ages the children are trained and know that when they hear the alarms go off, they have 15 seconds to make it to safety.
 When the sirens sound, they have to get to the bomb shelters.

 It’s one thing for children to learn to take cover under the stairs or in the basement because there’s a tornado; or to drop, cover and hold on when there’s an earthquake—these are natural disasters we all face.
 But imagine living in a literal war zone where the only explanation for the danger you face is the cruelty of man.